microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-acceptedsenders.md

 ---
 title: "List acceptedSenders"
-description: "Get a list of users or groups that are in the acceptedSenders list for this group."
+description: "Get a list of users or groups that are in the acceptedSenders list for this group."author: "dkershaw10"
 ---

 # List acceptedSenders